mmiele/TechnicalNotes/Network/P4/p4-language.md

 title: P4 language
 description: Learning P4 language
 author: michael
-last update: 01/10/2022
+last update: 01/17/2022
 ---

 # P4 language

 The **Programming Protocol-independent Packet Processors** (P4, in other word PPPP that is P4) is a domain-specific language for network devices, specifying how data plane devices (switches, NICs, routers, filters, etc.) process packets.
 For more information, see [P4 Open-Source Programming Language](https://p4.org/).

 P4 is a domain-specific language that is designed to be implementable on a large variety of targets including programmable **network interface cards** (NIC), **FPGAs**, **software switches**, and **hardware ASICs**.
 As such, the language is restricted to constructs that can be efficiently implemented on all of these platforms.

-The following ae some of the main core abstractions provided by the P4 lanaguage:
+The following are some of the main core constructs provided by the P4 lanaguage:

 - **Header types** describe the format (the set of fields and their sizes) of each header within a packet.
 - **Parsers** describe the permitted sequences of headers within received packets, how to identify those header sequences, and the headers and fields to extract from packets.